ThomasBassa/near-netcar/docs/Interface.md

 ## Publish/Subscribe Topics

 ### aero.near.carPos
-* The latitude and longitude of the vehicle, formatted as a tuple in that order, **and explain the datatype & units**
+* The latitude and longitude of the vehicle, formatted as a tuple of floats in that order.
+The latitude and longitude will be represented in degrees.
 * frequency - 33ms

 ### aero.near.carSpeed